Filing your 2020 taxes: what to remember

 - Note, however, that several states allow state income tax deductions for unreimbursed employee business expenses.
 Check with your tax advisor for specifics on your situation.

-In addition, there are no stimulus check taxes owed on the direct payments that over 150 million Americans received as part of the CARES Act.
+In addition, there are no stimulus check federal taxes owed on the direct payments that over 150 million Americans received as part of the CARES Act.
 Those who were eligible but didn’t receive a payment in 2020 may claim it as a credit on their federal tax returns.

 2020 tax deductions and other rules